 It is possible to have a colourful and thriving garden without using a large amount of mains water.

-Fact: The average house roof collects enough water every year to fill 450 water-butts.
+The average house roof in the UK collects enough rain water in a year to fill about 450 water butts.

 Water early or late

-Water your garden in the early morning or in the evening.
-This will reduce the amount of water lost to evaporation.
+Water your garden in the early morning or in the evening to reduce the amount of water lost to evaporation.

 Choose warm weather plants

-Choose flowers and shrubs that thrive in hot and dry conditions and therefore require reduced watering.
-Ask your local garden centre for advice relating to your regional soil and weather conditions.
+Choose flowers and shrubs that thrive in hot and dry conditions.
+Your local garden centre can help you choose the best fit for your local soil and weather conditions.